 Membership grows, sectors diversify

-The year’s various political changes and economic challenges gave our institute a great deal of scope to work alongside the government, the media, business and industry to promote the environmental pr
+2010 marked the start of IEMA's second decade as the leading professional body for environmental practitioners.The year’s various political changes and economic challenges gave our institute a great deal of scope to work alongside the government, the media, business and industry to promote the environmental pr

 Continue reading this with an IEMA membership

 Already a Member?

 Join now & unlock access to